mohnbroetchen2/AniShare/doc/index.rst

 **anishare** is a webservice for research institutes to share animals with the goal to minimize animal usage.

-It has been developed by Holger Dinkel at the `Leibniz institute for aging research <http://leibniz-fli.de>`_ in Jena.
+It has been developed at the `Leibniz institute for aging research <http://leibniz-fli.de>`_ in Jena.
 This django app is meant to be used by researchers who want to share research animals with their colleagues.
 The basic idea is that animals are bred for experiments; however, often, not all parts of the animal are used or sometimes an experiment gets cancelled for whatever reason.